norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `content` section is styled as a flex container with `space-between` alignment, ensuring equal space between content boxes.
-Padding is added for spacing inside the section.
+The content section is a flex container with evenly spaced, responsive boxes that wrap when necessary.
-- The `flex-wrap: wrap` allows the content boxes to wrap to the next line if necessary.
-- The `content .box` selector styles individual content boxes with a light background color, padding, a specific width, and centered text.
-The `flex: 1 1 400px` makes each box flexible and responsive, allowing them to grow or shrink as needed with a minimum width of 400px.
-The margin adds spacing around each box.

-#### Style the Footer
+ Each box is styled with padding, a light background, centered text, and a minimum width of 400px, with margins adding space between them.

+## 10. **Style the Footer**
+In this step, we will style the footer to match the overall design by giving it a dark background, white text, and centered alignment.

+- [ ] Lastly, Open `style.css` and add the following styles:

 ```css
 footer {